 The Asia New Zealand Foundation Te Whītau Tūhono provides experiences and resources to help New Zealanders build their knowledge, skills and confidence to thrive in Asia.

-Find out about all the opportunities we offer, including grants, residences and internships.
+Find out about all the opportunities we offer to help New Zealanders grow their Asia skills and knowledge.

 Each year, the Asia New Zealand Foundation offers three postgraduate research grants of $5,000.